Advertiser Disclosure

 • One or more staple foods account for over 50% of your gross retail sales.

-The application itself can be completed online in as little as 15 minutes, but it asks for a lot of information about your business that might require you to do a deep dive into your records for specific answers.
+The application can be completed online in as little as 15 minutes, but it asks for a lot of information about your business that might require you to do a deep dive into your records for specific answers.
 Supporting documentation is also required, including the following items:

 • A copy of your current business license